General Conditions of Carriage

 if arrangements to carry them have not been made before check-in.

-- We can change your seat at any time, even after you have boarded the aircraft, as we may need to do this for operational, safety or security reasons.
+- We can change your seat at any time, even after you have boarded the aircraft, as we may need to do this for operational or safety reasons.
+If you have pre-booked and paid for a seat from which we need to request you to move for operational or safety reasons, our liability to you shall be limited to a refund of the fee paid to pre-book that seat.

 Check-in deadlines vary and your journey will be smoother if you allow plenty of time to check-in.
 Please find the check-in deadlines for your flights before you travel and keep to them.

-We or our authorised agents will tell you the check-in deadline for your first flight with us.
-Check-in deadlines for all our flights are set out on our website www.loganair.co.uk in our timetable and you can also ask us or our authorised agents for details at any time.
+Check-in deadlines for all our flights are set out on our website www.loganair.co.uk and you can also ask us or our authorised agents for details at any time.

 If you do not complete the check-in process by the check-in deadline, we may decide to cancel your reservation and not carry you.
 By completing the check-in process we mean that you have received your boarding pass for your flight.